minhhungit/mongodb-cluster-docker-compose/readme.md

 ### Note:

 If you want to modify config files, on Windows you might need to save those file with EOL Conversion Unix (LF) mode.
-You can use notepad++ to do that ((Edit menu => EOL Conversion => Unix (LF)))[https://github.com/minhhungit/mongodb-cluster-docker-compose/tree/master/assets/EOL-unix-mode.png]
+You can use notepad++ to do that (Edit menu => EOL Conversion => Unix) (more here)[https://github.com/minhhungit/mongodb-cluster-docker-compose/tree/master/assets/EOL-unix-mode.png]

 ---